acceleratedscience/openad-model-helm-template/examples/dockerfiles/README.md

 ### 2. OpenShift SSH Dockerfile (`openshift-ssh.Dockerfile`)

 This Dockerfile is designed for OpenShift environments where BuildKit secrets might not be available.
-It uses build arguments to pass the SSH key.
+It uses a volume mount using Buildah to pass the SSH key.

 #### Key Features:
 - Similar multi-stage build structure
-- Uses build arguments for SSH key injection
+- Uses volume mount for SSH key injection
 - Suitable for OpenShift environments
-- Note: This approach is less secure as the SSH key could be visible in image history
+- Note: Both ssh key and known_hosts should be available during build time as readonly

 #### How to Build:
 ```bash